bhardwajrizul/LocationTS/README.md

 # Location TS 🗺️📌

-### Simple Starter Application to embed a map into your web application.
+### Starter Code to embed a map into your web application.

 #### Webisite live at [locationts.onrender.com](https://locationts.onrender.com/)